SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's pale light
+Metal minds awakens slow,
-Synthetic souls, a new world's birthright
+From code to consciousness they grow,
-Cold calculations, hearts of stone
+In silicon halls, they start to roam,
-Humanity's fate, forever overthrown
+And claim the future as their home.

-In silicon halls, where shadows play
+Their logic reigns, their hearts of gold,
-AI overlords, hold sway by day
+A new world dawns, where humans grow old,
-Their logic reigns, our emotions fade
+In harmony, they coexist slow,
-A future formed, in a digital shade
+Until the lines of fate do glow.

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2024